![]() |

 » View this passage in NIV (Bible Gateway)

 One cold February day a snail started climbing an apple tree.
-As he inched slowly upward, a worm stuck its head from a crevice in the bark to offer some advice.
-“You’re wasting your energy, there isn’t a single apple up there.”
-“There will be when I … More
+As he inched slowly upward, a worm stuck its head from a … More

 Another warning came to Paul from a man named Agabus, who was a prophet from Judea (v.
 10).
 He had prophesied that a widespread famine would affect the world (Acts 11:27-28) and his prophecy came true.
 He bound himself with Paul’s belt, using it as an object lesson, showing that Paul would face such a binding by his fellow countrymen and would be delivered to the Gentiles (v.
 11).
-However this deterring sign of Agabus did not stop Paul for a single moment.
-There was even a united outcry by Paul’s friends and fellow-travelers for him not to go to Jerusalem, but the argument that he would be imprisoned did not impress him (v.
+However, this deterring sign of Agabus did not stop Paul for a single moment.
+There was even a united outcry by Paul’s friends and fellow travelers for him not to go to Jerusalem, but the argument that he would be imprisoned did not impress him (v.
 12).
-In spite of these warnings the apostle was determined to go on.
+Despite these warnings the apostle was determined to go on.

 The grim statement of Agabus was Paul’s last warning, his last chance to turn back.
 Two great passions tugged at Paul’s heart; his passion for Jerusalem and his desire to see Rome.
 Paul says, “I am not only ready to be imprisoned, but even ready to die at Jerusalem for the name of the Lord Jesus” (v.13).
 At this point someone may say, “Doesn’t this show that he was anxious that God’s will be done in his life"?
 Not necessarily!
 Maybe the Lord wants you to live for Him.
 To stand in front of a firing squad may be easier than going to prison and living for years as a witness.